lizzie625/Amazon_Vine_Analysis/README.md

 How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 * zero
 What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
 * 37.4% unpaid 5 star reviews

+## Summary

+Due to a small sample size it is hard to compare paid versus unpaid Vine reviews.
+The results show a bias for unpaid reviews, this result can be see with the 5 star reviews as well, showing 37% of unpaid 5 star reviews and 0% for paid.